MoneroKon/website/hackathon.md

 layout: default
 ---

-## MoneroKon 2024 Hackathon
+## MoneroKon 2024 In-person Hackathon

 Calling all hackers to join us in Prague this summer, 7-9 June 2024, at Paralelní Polis for MoneroKon’s first hackathon, focused on improving the security, privacy, decentralization, and user experience of Monero.

 Please note that this is IRL hackathon, only submissions from people present on site will be evaluated.

-Registered hackers get free admission to MoneroKon and complimentary food truck meal tickets.
+Registered hackers get free admission to MoneroKon, t-shirt, complimentary meal and drinks.

+Target number of hackers: 100

 ### What to Build